Beyond the Scales

 Addressing the neglect of the neck and chest will require a change in the daily skincare routine and consistency.
 It is extremely important to avoid the heat and pressure of the shower beating down on the face, neck and chest areas to avoid red capillary damage.
 Another daily tip is to wear high-neck or round-neck tops when outside exercising, protecting these areas from the elements.
 Vitamin A or Alpha Hydroxy Acid serums and creams are a must for skin rejuvenation.
 These can be applied each evening after cleansing and toning with gauze, a routine that ensures the skin is clean and ready to absorb the serums.

 For those who are side sleepers, the evidence of deep “V”s in the centre of the chest becomes more apparent with both age and sun damage.
-An easy solution for this is to wear a customised silicone patch at night which last a month and are available from Skin Inspiration.
+An easy solution for this is to wear a customised silicone patch at night which lasts a month and is available from Skin Inspiration.

 Don’t let this neglected land of our body – the neck and décolletage – become a wasteland showing incongruent age.
 Bring it back to life with the care it deserves.
 Confidently wear strapless, strappy, V-neck and round-neck fashion with rejuvenated, healthy skin that reflects the care you’ve given your face.